HB111333/chitkara-university-G24-A/README.md

 # chitkara-university-G24-A

-this is the readme file for the uploaded project
+this project is " registration form " based on python ......